Menstrual extraction: After legalization of abortion

-It did begin to regain in popularity in the late 1980s and early 1990s, when the U.S. Supreme Court ruled on Webster v.
+It did begin to regain its popularity in the late 1980s and early 1990s, when the U.S. Supreme Court ruled on Webster v.
 Reproductive Health Services, which limited access to abortion by state of residence and type of medical insurance.
 Self-helpers even reprised the 1971 tour, traveling around the U.S. sharing self-examination and menstrual extraction techniques; however it never reached the heights of the early 1970s.

 Menstrual extraction has regained popularity once again in the 2010s, in addition to other self-induced abortion methods.
 These self-helpers are following the 1970s methods of teaching by meeting in other women's homes, performing cervix examinations on each other, and learning menstrual extraction directly from other women.
-One new underground network, made up of women knowledgeable on ME and other self-induced abortion methods, has performed over 2,000 abortions between 2015 and 2018.
-The women involved in this network range from those in medical professions, such as nurses or midwives, while others are herbalists or just interested in learning the procedure.
-Many of the participants in these networks, and women who seek self-induced abortions overall, are low-income, cannot travel to obtain an abortion, or dislike clinical settings.
+One new underground network, made up of women knowledgeable about ME and other self-induced abortion methods, has performed over 2,000 abortions between 2015 and 2018.
+The women involved in this network range from those in medical professions, such as nurses or midwives, to others like herbalists or those just interested in learning the procedure.
+Many of the participants in these networks, and women who seek self-induced abortions overall, are low-income earners, cannot travel to obtain an abortion, or dislike clinical settings.